 The following table presents our selected historical consolidated financial information and other data for the years ended December 31, 2001 and 2002, for the period from January 1, 2003 through December 4, 2003, for the period from December 5, 2003 through December 31, 2003, for the years ended December 31, 2004 and 2005 and for the six months ended June 30, 2005 and 2006, and as of December 31, 2001, 2002, 2003, 2004 and 2005 and June 30, 2006.
-The selected historical consolidated financial data of Old Globalstar (Predecessor) for the years ended December 31, 2001 and 2002 has been derived from Old Globalstar's consolidated financial statements, which are not included in this prospectus.
-Our selected historical consolidated financial data for the period from December 5, 2003 to December 31, 2003 (Successor), and the years ended December 31, 2004 and 2005, has been derived from our audited consolidated financial statements, which are included in this prospectus.
-Our selected historical statements, which are included in this prospectus.
+The selected historical consolidated financial data of Old Globalstar (Predecessor) for the years ended December 31, 2001 and 2002 and as of December 31, 2001 and 2002 and as of December 31, 2001 and 2002 and as of December 31, 2001 and 2002 and so of December 31, 2001 and 2002 has been derived from Old Globalstar's consolidated financial statements, which are not included in this prospectus.
+Our selected historical consolidated financial data for the period from January 1, 2003 to December 4, 2003 (Predecessor), the period from December 5, 2003 to December 31, 2004 and 2005, has been derived from our audited consolidated balance sheet as of that date, which is not included in this prospectus.
+Our selected historical consolidated financial data for the period from January 1, 2003 to December 31, 2004 and 2005, has been derived from our audited consolidated financial statements, which are included in this prospectus.
+Our selected historical consolidated financial data for the period from our audited consolidated financial consolidated financial data for the six months ended June 30, 2005 and 2006, and as of June 30, 2006, is derived from our unaudited consolidated financial statements, which also are included in this prospectus.
 In the opinion of management, the unaudited financial information includes all adjustments, consisting of only normal recurring adjustments, considered necessary for a fair presentation of this information.
 The results of operations for interim periods are not necessarily indicative of the results that may be expected for the entire year.